weaviate/weaviate-io/developers/weaviate/installation/embedded.md

 When you exit the client, the Embedded Weaviate instance also exits.

-- Scripts.
-The Embedded Weaviate instance exists when the script finishes.
-- Applications.
-The Embedded Weaviate instance exists when the application exits.
-- Jupyter Notebooks.
-The Embedded Weaviate instance exists when the Jupyter notebook is no longer active.

-The Python client v3 closes server connections automatically.

 ## Configuration options

 To configure Embedded Weaviate, set these variables in your instantiation code or pass them as parameters when you invoke your client.
 You can also pass them as system environment variables.
 All parameters are optional.